New star, veteran leftist rock Portugal's political stage

 But for all her ambitions, for a leftist government to win a parliamentary majority it must also successfully woo Communist leader Sousa, whose party won 8.2 percent of the vote.

-For years Sousa, 68, dominated Portugal’s hard left with his dogged defense of worker rights and assertion that Portugal must prepare to leave the euro and reclaim “monetary sovereignty.”
+For years Sousa, 68, dominated Portugal’s hard left with his dogged defence of worker rights and assertion that Portugal must prepare to leave the euro and reclaim “monetary sovereignty.”

 “He is not dogmatic and he’s definitely not a rigid, heartless Stalinist that the media sometimes try to paint,” said Clemente Alves, a fellow Communist who has known Sousa for 40 years, describing him as “a normal man” who likes to hang out with friends telling jokes, playing cards and enjoying a drink.